veroarriola/moodle-mod_jazzquiz/README.md

 ### Manually

 Unzip all the files into a temporary directory.
-Copy the 'activequiz' folder into 'moodlehomedir/mod'.
+Copy the 'jazzquiz' folder into 'moodlehomedir/mod'.
 The system administrator should then log in to moodle and click on the 'Notifications' link in the Site administration block.